It’s looking like one of my biggest pet peeves with the GNOME Shell could soon be solved!

 But look closer and you’ll spot something spurious.

-Despite there being ample room to show them, you’ll notice that many app labels are not complete; they trail off into ellipses at the end.
+For despite there being ample room to show them, you’ll notice that many app labels are not complete; they trail off into ellipses at the end.

 In the Ubuntu 19.04 screenshot (1400×900) above you should be able to spot eight early-ended app labels, including “LibreOffice Dr…” (‘draw’), “Document Vie…” (‘viewer’) and “Firefox Web B…” (‘browser’).